oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 connected to the String TypeName.
 The entire pattern specification is surrounded with braces "{ }", containing `pattern="REGEX"` where `REGEX` is the regular expression that governs the format of the string.
+Here are the JADN and JIDL presentations of a String with an associated pattern:

 ```
+["Barcode", "String", ["%^\d{12}$"], "A UPC-A barcode is 12 digits", []]

 Barcode = String{pattern="^\d{12}$"}    // A UPC-A barcode is 12 digits
 ```